G. J. Kinne

-Gary Joe "G. J." Kinne III (born December 1, 1988) is an American football coach and former quarterback who is currently the head coach at Texas State University (TXST) in San Marcos, Texas.
-He was signed by the New York Jets as an undrafted free agent in 2012.
-He played college football at Tulsa.
-Kinne converted from quarterback to wide receiver in 2015 in hopes of making the Eagles roster in 2015, but failed to make the team.
-He was signed by the Calgary Stampeders of the CFL in 2016, and later signed with the Roughriders in June 2016 before moving into coaching.
+Gary Joe Kinne III (born December 1, 1988) is an American football coach and former player who is currently the head coach at Texas State University.
+He played as a quarterback and was signed by the New York Jets as an undrafted free agent in 2012.
+He played college football for the Texas Longhorns and the Tulsa Golden Hurricane.

-Kinne is the incoming head coach at Texas State University, and will assume that position at the conclusion of 2022 season.

 Early years

 Kinne was born in Mesquite, Texas, a suburb just east of Dallas, to Gary Joe Kinne and Jocelyne Karr.
 His father was a former standout linebacker at Baylor University and later an assistant coach at Allen High School, Kaufman High School, and was the defensive coordinator at Mesquite High School.
-In 2003, his father accepted the head coaching job at Canton High School in East Texas, a town about 70 miles east of Dallas.
+In 2003, his father accepted the head coaching job at Canton High School in East Texas, a town about 60 miles east of Dallas.
 Kinne became the starting quarterback of the Eagle varsity football team as a freshman.
 In his first game against rival Grand Saline High School, Kinne played well and exhibited a strong arm and good accuracy despite a 20–13 loss.
 It would be a rare loss as he led Canton High to its first playoff victory since 1964 and finished the year as Class AAA area finalists with an 8–4 record.
 He was named All East Texas and was named The Tyler Morning Telegraph's East Texas Newcomer of the year.
 As a sophomore, he led CHS to another good season with an 8–2 record but narrowly missed the playoffs.
-In March 2017 he married Summer Dawn McCall, a former Tulsa cheerleader.